We are inviting you to ‘ditch the daily commute’ to work locally and improve your work / life balance.

 This will be a unique opportunity for you to come and meet clinical members of all of the NHS Trusts located in Hertfordshire and west Essex as well as Hertfordshire County Council to discuss recruitment and career opportunities.
 We can interview you on the day and you could leave with a job offer.
 We are looking for qualified or soon to qualify people in the following specialties:

-- NMC Registered – General nurses, community nurses, mental health nurses, learning disability nurses, acute nurses and theatre nurses
+- NMC Registered – General nurses, community nurses, mental health nurses, learning disability nurses, acute nurses, theatre nurses and midwives

 - AHP Registered – Physiotherapists, speech and language therapists, occupational therapists, psychologists